[Chapter Four: Judges of El]

 Josephus has the original reference to Damascenus, or Nicolaus of Damascus, in The Antiquities of the Jews, as well as other references to Abraham in ancient texts:

 A person about whom entire books and sections of books were written was clearly not a simple wandering shepherd from southern Mesopotamia.
 At the very least he was a warlord leading a small band of armed men.
-More likely, he was a prince of the royal blood leading an army in search of a kingdom to rule.
 As Godfrey Higgins so insightfully and insistently pointed out, the myth of the biblical shepherd had more to do with the location of the spring sun in Aries, the Ram, than it did with the actual vocation of its heroes.
 To the extent that any of these gentlemen were in any real sense shepherds, they were shepherds of men, as Hammurabi calls himself, as did later representatives of the most high Sun God on earth.

 It is especially important that Abraham appears in a lost history of the Phoenicians, for, as we shall see shortly, it is in this region that kings named Ibiranu appeared long before Solomon allied himself with Hiram of Tyre.
 The Antiquities of Josephus is not the only place where indications survive of a literary tradition placing Abraham within a wider non-biblical political and genealogical environment.
 The book of Jubilees, for example, written sometime around 106 BC, contains references to female ancestors and male relations of Abraham not found in the bible.
 Among these is one Abram, father-in-law of Terah, whom we will shortly encounter within the context of the kings of Ugarit.
 Which is not to say that all of the added "data" in Jubilees is accurate.
 The author gives different wives for Cain and Kenan, whom we will see later are the same person, so we must assume that much of his attempt to fill in the gaps in Genesis was the product of sheer fantasy or, at the very least, assembled from various contradictory sources the way the more canonical books of the bible were.
 Having had access to legitimate biographical sources on Abraham, however, we can be relatively sure that his data on Terah, his wife, and his father-in-law has some reasonable possibility of being true, though absolute certainty remains out of the question.